 - 1. Obtain your immunization record from your healthcare provider or parent. - 2.
 Once you have obtained your immunization information, enter the information for each immunization below. - Please send us your supporting documentation using the Upload button above.
 This includes your immunization record, any laboratory reports for titers, and any documentation regarding waivers.

-YOUR NAME AND DATE OF BIRTH ARE REQUIRED TO BE ON EACH PAGE OF YOUR SUPPORTING DOCUMENTATION FOR THE VERIFICATION PROCESS TO CONTINUE FORWARD. - 4.
-Watch your e-mail for important notifications from noreply@medicat.com.
+YOUR NAME AND DATE OF BIRTH ARE REQUIRED TO BE ON EACH PAGE OF YOUR SUPPORTING DOCUMENTATION FOR THE VERIFICATION PROCESS TO CONTINUE FORWARD.

+- 4. Watch your email for important notifications from noreply@medicat.com.
 We will send you secure messages as your status changes or if we need to communicate with you about your submitted materials.
 The Message Center is in the Messages button above. - 5.
 If you have, please proceed to enter the dates for your immunization requirements below.
 Please remember to enter the date each vaccine was administered.
 Please do not enter today's date.
-Any questions, send us a secure message from the Messages button above, or e-mail us at complianceservices@medicat.com.
+Any questions, send us a secure message from the Messages button above, or email us at complianceservices@medicat.com.

-It is important that we have your preferred e-mail address designated to provide you with support and communication.
-Edit the e-mail address on file to your preferred e-mail by clicking your name in the upper right-hand corner and then select Edit Your Profile.
+It is important that we have your preferred email address designated to provide you with support and communication.
+Edit the email address on file to your preferred email by clicking your name in the upper right-hand corner and then select Edit Your Profile.

-If students have questions about uploading their immunization compliance records, e-mail complianceservices@medicat.com.
+If students have questions about uploading their immunization compliance records, email complianceservices@medicat.com.

-Covid-19 information and policies can be found at https://www.pace.edu/return-campus
+COVID-19 information and policies can be found at Return to Campus.